rnalexander/rna-site/about.md

 title: About
 permalink: /about/
 ---
-Hello!
-My name is Ryan Alexander, and this is finally some kind of personal web-presence, as opposed to just an ongoing social media presence.

-It me:
+Ryan is currently the Lead back-end developer for the [Money Advice Service](https://www.moneyadviceservice.org.uk) based in London.
+He's been helping organise large-to-small scale community events for a quarter of a century.
+He is passionate about inclusion, diversity, giving people the best chance to do their best, and believes that empathy is the key to making that happen.
+He's also fond of board gaming and cocktails in case he's getting too sincere and you'd like to distract him onto a different topic.

+His pronouns are He/Him/His.

+He looks a bit like this:

 <img src="{{ "/assets/rna_pomp.jpg" | prepend: site.baseurl }}">

-I'm currently the Lead back-end developer for the [Money Advice Service](https://www.moneyadviceservice.org.uk).

-This is all a bit bare bones at the moment.
-You'll probably reconize this all as the base [Jekyll](http://jekyllrb.com/) theme.
-More fancier stuff should be coming later but for right now I hope this will do.
-Minimum Viable Website and all that.